Operation Ranger

 Operation Ranger was the fourth American nuclear test series.
 It was conducted in 1951 and was the first series to be carried out at the Nevada Test Site.

-All the bombs were dropped by B-50D bombers and exploded in the open air over Frenchman Flat (Area 5).
+All the bombs were dropped by B-50D bombers of the 4925th Atomic Test Group, exploded in the open air over Frenchman Flat (Area 5).

 These tests centered on the practicality of developing a second generation of nuclear weapons using smaller amounts of valuable nuclear materials.
 They were planned under the name Operation Faust.

 The exact locations of the tests are unknown, as they were all air drops.
 However, the planned ground zero was set at for all except the Fox shot, which was "500 feet [500 ft] west and 300 feet [300 ft] south" in order to minimize damage to the control point.

 Footage of the Buster-Jangle Baker test is often mislabeled as belonging to the Ranger Able test.
 Both shots can be told apart because the Buster Baker test was conducted at Yucca Flat in the daytime, meanwhile Ranger Able was conducted at Frenchman Flat in the nighttime.
 No motion picture of Operation Ranger has ever been declassified.